D-Langstraat/restart-2-uefi/README.md

 Prompts for confirmation

 3. Press Y to proceed
-Then the 5-second COD countdown begins.
+Then the 5-second countdown begins.

 4. Your PC reboots directly into UEFI